-In connection with the Quarterly Report of Annexon, Inc. (the "Company") on Form 10-Q for the quarter ended June 30, 2020 (the "Report"), Douglas Love, President and Chief Executive Officer of the Company, and Jennifer Lew, Executive Vice President and Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C.
+In connection with the Annual Report on Form 10-K of Annexon, Inc. (the "Company") for the year ended December 31, 2020 (the "Report") filed with the Securities and Exchange Commission on the date hereof, Douglas Love, President and Chief Executive Officer of the Company, and Jennifer Lew, Executive Vice President and Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- 1. The Report fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
+- 1. The Report fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934, as amended; and - 2.
 The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ Douglas Love
+Date: March 25, 2021 /s/ Douglas Love

 Douglas Love, Esq.

 President and Chief Executive Officer (Principal Executive Officer)

-/s/ Jennifer Lew
+Date: March 25, 2021 /s/ Jennifer Lew

+Jennifer Lew

-Jennifer Lew Executive Vice President and Chief Financial Officer (Principal Financial and Accounting Officer)
+Executive Vice President and Chief Financial Officer (Principal Financial and Accounting Officer)